csun-rf-lab/antennameasure/README.md

 # TO TEST/DISCUSS

-* Test that axis names are cached properly now in the HP8720 controller
 * Verify that start/stop freqs are set properly on the VNA when a job runs.
 Check that we're recording the actual value, not the one the user requested.
 * Replace results.mat (direct output of the VNA measurements) so that the Dummy processor works again.
 * Discuss TODO in remapMeasurements.m